fish-shell/fish-shell/doc_src/tutorial.rst

 Lists
 -----

 The ``set`` command above used quotes to ensure that ``Mister Noodle`` was one argument.
 If it had been two arguments, then ``name`` would have been a list of length 2.
-In fact, all variables in fish are really lists, that can contain any number of values, or none at all.
+In fact, all variables in ghoti are really lists, that can contain any number of values, or none at all.

 Some variables, like ``$PWD``, only have one value.
 By convention, we talk about that variable's value, but we really mean its first (and only) value.